COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 =================================

 The `cosmic-pop` command-line executable cannot run without a configuration file.
 Each of the sections below lists inputs for COSMIC's modified version of BSE.
-Each input has a description of the allowed values and an example of what that section might look like in the INI format.
+Each input has a description of the allowed values and an example of what that section might look like in the INI format; recommended  default settings for many parameters are given after their description in boldface.

 Here is a link to the most recent stable release version of the default inifile for COSMIC: `Stable Version INIFILE <https://github.com/COSMIC-PopSynth/COSMIC/blob/master/examples/Params.ini>`_